12 Best Places to Visit in Bodhgaya, Bihar

 Hiuen Tsang (635 AD), the Chinese traveller, mentions this palace in his travel stories.
 The holy image of the Buddha was situated in the temple, surrounded by a gold-plated brass umbrella.
 In 1877, the British revived it in public.

 2500 years ago, Siddhartha, sitting on Bajrashila under a Peepal tree on the banks of the river Niranjana in the Urubilwa village, had practised religious austerity for 49 days to attain spiritual salvation on the full moon day of ‘Baisakh’.
-After, the Niranjana River came to be known as Falgu.
+After that, the Niranjana River came to be known as Falgu.

 10. Bodh Gaya tree